kaiaai/kaiaai_gazebo/README.md

 # Kaia.ai robot simulation
-Top-level ROS2 simulations package for [Kaia.ai](https://kaia.ai) robots
+Top-level ROS2 simulations package for [Kaia.ai](https://kaia.ai) pet robots.

 We are prepping the platform and 3D-printable pet robots - this is work-in-progress.
 Please sign up for an early launch invite [here](https://remake.ai).